DQSevilla/web-dev-toolkit/README.md

 # WDT (Web Development Toolkit)
-###### Note: This website was created as a project for CS 146: Introduction to Web Development at Stevens Institute of Technlology.
-I am not the sole author of the code used.
-Author names are displayed in relevant files and at the bottom of this README.
 ## About
 Our site is meant to serve as an aid to students or independent learners looking to learn about web developement.
 What our page offers is a centralized place for